AI agents, applied

 Compaction.
 When context approaches the model’s window limit, summarize older turns to free space.
 Done well, transparent; done badly, the agent loses the thread.

 A long-running agent — one that holds a task across hundreds of turns, or returns to the same project next week — hits three distinct barriers.
 The context window fills up (memory); single-turn decisions get less reliable the longer the run (reliability); and whatever the agent worked out evaporates when the session ends (evolution) because current LLMs are not continual learners.
-This split is due to Xiaomi’s analysis in MiMo Code We use MiMo as the worked example and note other live approaches.
+We owe this division to Xiaomi’s analysis for MiMo Code.

 5.3.1 Memory

 Ideally we hold state across the session, even when it blows our context budget.
 The simplest way to do this is compaction: summarize the old turns and carry on.
-But summarize-the-old-turns compaction degrades on long tasks (TODO: get a decent paper summarizine how).
+But summarize-the-old-turns compaction degrades on long tasks.

 pi’s /tree is one solution, where we constantly select context manually